 - In a large mixing bowl, combine all your ingredients, except for the water, and mix well.
 Slowly, add the hot water over the top and mix well, until fully combined.

-- Lightly wet your hands and form 8-12 balls of dough.
+- Lightly wet your hands and form 3-4 large balls of dough or 8 small ones.
 Place each ball of dough onto the lined plate, and press down into a circular shape.
 Using your index finger, form a hole through the center of each one, forming a bagel shape.
 If desired, brush the tops of each bagel with egg or milk, for a golden brown finish.
 Sprinkle the tops of each bagel with your spices/seeds of choice.